Dragoon-Lab/LaitsV3/documentation/javascript.md

 Methods in the PM return an array of directives like this:

     [
-		{id: "initialValue", attribute: "disabled", value: true},  // enable or disable a control
+		{id: "initial", attribute: "disabled", value: true},  // enable or disable a control
-		// Send a message (id may be ignored by the controller) {id: "initialValue", attribute: "message", value: "You should try again."}, {id: "selectDescription", attribute: "status", value: "demo"},  // Set the status (red/green/yellow)
+		// Send a message (id may be ignored by the controller) {id: "initial", attribute: "message", value: "You should try again."}, {id: "description", attribute: "status", value: "demo"},  // Set the status (red/green/yellow)
-		// Set the value of a control (in the case of demo) {id: "selectDescription", attribute: "selected", value: "id3"}
+		// Set the value of a control (in the case of demo) {id: "description", attribute: "selected", value: "id3"}
 	]

-These attribute names in the above example are not set in stone:  they should be chosen to map easily onto controls in the Node Editor.
+The attribute names can be: `description`, `type`, `initial`, `units`, `inputs`, or `equation`.
+The controller maps these names onto the appropriate widget `id` in `index.html`.

 `js/controller.js` acts as the controller.
 On opening the node editor, it sets values of the Node Editor controls based on the **active